sakermatcher/Universal-Bedrock-Library/README.md

 - 1 raw to 3x Dirty
 - 1 raw to 2x Dust

-###### Disclaimer: There are only recipes for smelting Raw materials and dusts to ingots, the rests are processes that you'll define
+###### Disclaimer: There are only recipes for smelting Raw materials and dusts to ingots, the rest are processes that you'll define